Kretschmarr Cave mold beetle: Conservation and recovery plan

 Due to all of these threats a recovery plan was issued for endangered karst invertebrates.
 The plan was not issued until 1994, six years after it was listed endangered.
 Increased education on the distribution of the invertebrates and the threats that led to its endangerment took place during the six years before the plan was issued.
 Surveys were taken to help define the taxonomy and distribution of all karst fauna.
 One of these studies was conducted be the Texas department of transportation that studied the karst environment along highway 45 in Texas.
 Two surveyors (Elliott and Reddell) from the U.S. Fisheries and Wildlife Department took extensive surveys that helped better define the distribution and habitat of karst invertebrates.
 Also numerous fire ant control studies took place.
 The USFWD funded a study that included three types of treatments.
 The first included using nearly boiling water to pour in their mounds.
 The others included the chemicals Logic and Amdro.
 These chemicals are poisonous to arthropods and may end up killing the endangered species that is trying to be saved.
 Initially the treatments were affective, but areas were quickly re-infested.

 With a better knowledge of the beetles distribution and habitat a recovery plan was formed.
 The first plan of action was to identify the areas targeted for recovery.
-It was decided that if four of the karst invertebrates (Neoleptoneta myopica, Tartarocreagris texana, Tevamaurops reddelli, and Batrisodes texanus) inhabited a cave it needed to be deemed a long term protection plan.
+It was decided that if any of the four of the karst invertebrates (Neoleptoneta myopica, Tartarocreagris texana, Texamaurops reddelli, or Batrisodes texanus) inhabited a cave it needed to be deemed a long term protection plan.
 If a habitat is to be recovered areas that contain high diversity and contain other rare fauna should be chosen.
-The additional listing of species should be taken into thought when choosing recovery areas.
-Areas of land selected for recovery should be spread out as far as possible to protect from a major catastrophic event does not take out the entire population.
-Other factors to consider when selecting recovery sites include areas that ensure long term protection, stable environment, and past and present land use.
 The second part of the recovery plan was to decide the size of area needed to save them.
 Areas of large continuous karst landscape must be implicated to ensure the survival of the invertebrates.
 Groundwater movements, topography, and drainage pattern were taken into place when selecting areas for recovery.
 All of these things must be perfect for a successful recovery.
 Also the type of use for surrounding land must be considered.
 If the area is to close to development, many factors can threaten its recovery including the threats listed above.
 The final step of the plan included land acquisition, conservation easements, and cooperative agreements with landowners.
 This final is very important.
 Without the land needed to save the invertebrates the recovery can not take place and the endangered species will become extinct.